pradeep2929/image_search/README.md

 # ImageSearch
-Flickr ImageSearch is as simple app used to search image's.
-The image thumbnails are displayed on gridview
+ImageSearch is as simple app used to search image's